SuperbTUM/superbTUM.github.io/index.md

 layout: page
 ---

-# Mingzhe Hu

-## Brief Introduction
+## Brief Self-introduction

 Hi all.
 I am Mingzhe Hu, a master's student in the Electrical Engineering department at Columbia.
 My research interest is deep learning and mobile neural network.
 I am seeking for **2022 machine learning related summer internship in US**.
 Please take a look at my [Resume](resume/Resume-MingzheHu.pdf) and thank you for your time and consideration!

-Here I am in New York City!
+Here I am in Manhatton, New York City!

 <img src="/images/campus_morningside.jpg" width="100%"/>